 Tenancy Deposit Protection

-Tenancy deposit protection (TDP) came into effect on 6 April 2007 as part of the Housing Act 2004.
+The Tenancy Deposit Protection scheme (TDP) came into effect in England and Wales on 6 April 2007 as part of the Housing Act 2004.

-The law requires all deposits taken on assured shorthold tenancies in England and Wales starting after 6 April 2007 to be protected in a government-authorised deposit protection scheme.
+The law requires all deposits taken by landlords on assured shorthold tenancies to be monetary and protected in a government-authorised deposit protection scheme.

 The NLA View

-In response to these representations the government amended their proposals to include provision in the subsequent legislation for insurance-based options to operate alongside a default, custodial scheme.
+In response to these representations, the government amended their proposals to include provision in the subsequent legislation for insurance-based options to operate alongside a default custodial scheme.

-Find out more about my|deposits - NLA's recommended Tenancy Deposit Protection scheme:
+Find out more about our recommended Tenancy Deposit Protection schemes: